 Market value of scheme assets

-While the significant majority of relevant schemes has provided us with their market value of scheme assets, it's not completed by every scheme.
-Within the data files we've shown data for the amount of assets that have been reported to us, as well as the memberships in schemes that have reported an asset figure.
+While the significant majority of relevant schemes have provided us with their market value of scheme assets, it's not completed by every scheme.
+Within the data files, we've shown data for the amount of assets that have been reported to us, as well as the memberships in schemes that have reported an asset figure.
 We limit this to reporting those asset values whose effective date is on or after 1 January 2014.

 In order to allow users to estimate the total amount of assets within these schemes we've provided information to enable average assets to be calculated per member for each scheme size and status banding (where size is based on the number of members) for those schemes who have supplied the information.